dcasadevall/multiplayer-prototype/Client/Assets/Scripts/Core/README.md

 When `ClientWorldManager` starts:

-1. Creates a `UnityServiceProvider` for dependency injection
+1. Creates a `ClientDIContainer` for VContainer dependency injection
-2. Registers all services (EntityRegistry, IScheduler, ISystem implementations, etc.)
+2. Registers all services (EntityRegistry, IScheduler, ISystem implementations, UnityLogger, etc.)
 3. Uses `WorldBuilder` to create the world with the specified frequency
 4. Adds all registered systems to the world using DI
 5. Builds and starts the world with fixed timestep simulation